DeeNewcum/termdetect/doc/termmatch.md

 </table>

-### m_* capabilities — tests whose only goal is to detect cursor [M]ovement
+### m_* capabilities — tests whose only goal is to detect cursor Movement

-For most tests we run, we do a CPR (cursor position report) just before the test, and just after.
-This allows us to detect any time the cursor moves.
-For many of these, the cursor moves because something (ie. the escape code itself) has been printed to the screen.

-The escape sequences below are sequences that some terminal emulators choose to display, while others choose to hide.
+There are three main ways that a terminal emulator chooses to respond to an ANSI code:

+1. SUPPORTED.
+The code is minimally supported — the terminal changes a setting or moves the cursor, or does something in response.
+2. HIDDEN.
+The code isn't supported at all, but the terminal recognizes it as ANSI code that another terminal would support, so it hides it from the user, but does nothing else with the code.
+3. DISPLAYED.
+The code isn't supported.
+Further, the terminal doesn't even recognize it as a legitimate ANSI code, and it displays some or all of the sequences's characters to the user.

+We can detect group #3 by watching for cursor movement, using the CPR (cursor position report) sequence.

+Group #3 happens because there is no standard or agreement on the format of all possible ANSI sequences.
+Terminal programmers want to be conservative and not hide anything that was intended to be displayed.  (okay, there is [this carefully-researched document describing the DEC VT500 behavior](http://www.vt100.net/emu/dec_ansi_parser), but it isn't very well-known.
+Also, VT500-compatibility may not be the highest priority)

 <table>